awsdocs/incident-manager-user-guide/doc_source/incident-lifecycle.md

 + 1 – Critical impact, this typically relates to full application failure that impacts many to all customers
 + 2 – High impact, partial application failure with impact to many customers
 + 3 – Medium impact, the application is providing reduced service to customers
-+ 4 – Low impact, customer might aren't impacted by the problem yet
++ 4 – Low impact, customers aren't impacted by the problem yet
 + 5 – No impact, customers aren't currently impacted but urgent action is needed to avoid impact

 ## Investigation and mitigation<a name="investigation-mitigation"></a>